endatabas/endb-book/src/sql/operators.md

 ## EXISTS

-`EXISTS` returns `true` if the subquery which follows it returns at least one row.
+`EXISTS` returns `TRUE` if the subquery which follows it returns at least one row.

 ```sql
 SELECT name FROM products WHERE EXISTS (SELECT 1 FROM coupons WHERE name = products.name);